-3. We have gone through the record and have heard, the learned counsel for the parties.
+3. ~~sq 11.~~ We have gone through the record and have heard the learned counsel for the parties.

-4. The case of the applicants is that each of them had put in about 8 years of service and they have been denied the protection given under Article 311 of the Constitution of India.
+4. The case of the applicants is that each of them had put in about 6 years of service and they have been denied the protection given under Article 311 of the Constitution of India.
 They have pleaded that since they had acquired the status of a temporary employee, it was essential that an enquiry in compliance with Rule 14 of the Discipline & Appeal Rules should have been conducted before the imposition of a major penalty of removal from service.

 They have assailed the order of the Assistant Mech.
-Engineer as arbitrary, wholly unjustified and violative of the principles of natural justice.
-The socalled investigation was made by the respondents as mentioned in the Show Cause Notice was made only at the back of the applicants as they were never made a party to the same.
+Engineer ~~for~~ ^{dated} 10.6.86 as arbitrary, wholly unjustified and violative of the principles of natural justice.
+The socalled investigation was ~~made~~ ^{conducted} by the respondents as mentioned in the Show Cause Notice was made only at the back of the applicants as they were never made a party to the same.

-In their written statement, the respondents pleaded that the applicants were engaged as casual labour against today vacancies.
-They themselves gave in writing that they secured casual labour cards by giving an illegal gratification and that they had not served the Railway Administration earlier.
-Under the extant rules to no one it was not necessary to issue a charge sheet to the applicants nor was it necessary to hold a full fledged enquiry in view of the facts and circumstances of the case of the applicants, and they have been rightly removed from service.
+5. In the written statement, the respondents pleaded that the applicants were engaged as casual labour ~~and~~ ^{on} against day to day vacancies.
+They themselves gave in writing that they secured bogus casual labour cards by giving an illegal gratification and that they had not served the Railway Administration earlier.
+Under the extant rules it was not necessary to issue a charge sheet to the applicants nor was it necessary to hold a full fledged enquiry ~~before~~ ^{in view of the facts and circumstances of the case of the} applicants, and they have been rightly removed from service.

-The applicants on the other hand have denied their confession to the facts by stating that "This has been written by the Inspector of Vigilance who called the applicants in his office on 31st July, 1986 and forcibly obtained the signature on the paper.
+6. The applicants on the other hand have denied their confession to ~~read~~ ^{written} by stating that "This has been written by the Inspector of Vigilance who called the applicants in his office on 31st of July, 1986 and forcibly obtained the signature on the paper.
 The applicants are not literate.
-The contents were not read over to the applicants."
+The contents ~~written~~ ^{read} to ~~them~~ were not read over to the applicants."

-6. The instructions issued by the Ministry of Railways (Railway Board) in their letter dated 8.6.81 on the subject of Casual Labour provide that staff paid from contingencies and who continue to do the same work for which they were engaged or other work of the same type for more than 120 days without a break will be treated as temporary after the expiry of 120 days continuous employment.
+7. The instructions issued by the Ministry of Railways (Railway Board) in their letter dated 8.6.81 on the subject of Casual Labour provide that staff paid from contingencies and who continue to do the same work for which they were engaged or other work of the same type for more than 120 days without a break will be treated as temporary after the expiry of 120 days continuous employment.
 These instructions also provide that casual labour given temporary status are eligible for all the entitlements and privileges admissible to temporary Railway servants as laid down in chapter XXIII of the Indian Railways Establishment Manual.

 These entitlements and privileges also include the benefits of the Discipline and Appeal Rules.
-In view of these instructions, the applicants having worked continuously for more than 120 days, would be deemed to have acquired temporary status and, as such, their services could not have been terminated except by holding proper enquiry under the Railway Servants (Discipline & Appeal) Rules,
+In view of these instructions, the applicants having worked continuously for more than 120 days, would be deemed to have acquired temporary status and, as such, their services could not have been terminated except by holding a proper enquiry under the Railway Servants (Discipline & Appeal) Rules,